bellingcat/auto-archiver/docs/source/how_to/new_config_format.md

 ...
 ```

-## Updating your configuration file

-To update your configuration file, you can either:
+The next two sections outline the two methods you have for updating your file.

-### 1. Manually edit the configuration file and change the values.
+## 1. Manually edit the configuration file and change the values.

 This is recommended if you want to keep all your old settings.
 Follow the steps below to change the relevant settings: